-Members of the SPAA community are expected to conform to SPAA's Code of Conduct and comply with UAE laws and regulations.
-All students will abide by the Student Code of Conduct and ensure that their actions do not bring disrepute to the Academy or jeopardise its mission and values.
+Members of the SPAA community are expected to conform to SPAA's Student Code of Conduct and comply with UAE laws and regulations.
+The Student Code of Conduct applies to Academic and personal misconduct.
+All students will adhere to the Student Code of Conduct and ensure that their actions do not bring disrepute to the Academy or jeopardise its mission and values.
 SPAA has a set of well-defined policies and procedures to ensure high standards continue.
-Disciplinary actions may be taken against students who breach these rules.
-Rules include, but are not limited to: